sanger/global-git-hooks/README.md

 - Try to install talisman.
 You have to answer a few prompts:
   - When the installation asks 'Please enter root directory to search for git repos', enter dummy-folder
   - When the installation asks whether to install interactive mode, choose no
+  - When the installation asks where to add the PATH information, choose `.profile`

 ## What does it do?